neilfx1/cattraydetect/README.md

 * All secrets and config values are read from the systemd environment.
 * The system uses cooldown logic to avoid duplicate alerts.
 * The animated GIF is created from cropped stills at the time of motion.
+There is a function in the code to swap this to single screenshot only if thats preferred.
 * SAVE_FOLDER will retain a copy of the image.
 This can be used to train YOLO for your cat(s)
 * The output image/gif for Telegram is currently cropped as an example to show it focussing on an area.
 You can remove the cropping if desired.
+* This was built for my requirements and will likely require some tweaking to work for you.

 ---

 ## License